Anuolu-2020/sync-meili/README.md

-# Syncmelli
+# Syncmeili

-Syncmelli is an experimental tool written in Go designed to synchronize data between MySQL and PostgreSQL databases with [Meilisearch](https://www.meilisearch.com/).
+Syncmeili is an experimental tool written in Go designed to synchronize data between MySQL and PostgreSQL databases with [Meilisearch](https://www.meilisearch.com/).
 It provides a simple and efficient way to keep your Meilisearch indexes up-to-date with changes in your relational databases.

 ## Features